offline-translator-app

 Languages Offered

-The app lets you translate between English and Chinese.
-That might initially seem limiting, but according to many Chinese-speaking users who leave reviews online, Baidu Translate’s translations for Chinese are much more accurate than Google Translate’s.
+According to many Chinese-speaking users who leave reviews online, Baidu Translate’s translations for Chinese are much more accurate than Google Translate’s.

 Unique Features

-One of the coolest is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.
+One of the coolest features is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.

-(Right now, object translation is only available when you’re connected to the internet.
-But in a few years, who knows?)
+Right now, object translation is only available when you’re connected to the internet.
+But in a few years, who knows?

 If you want to try and learn a language instead of just translating, translators can still be great tools for learning new words.
-Then you can start learning how to use words in your own sentences, and eventually you might be able to talk to people without even needing translations!
+Then you can start learning how to use words in your own sentences, and eventually, you might be able to talk to people without even needing translations!

 One option for increasing your vocabulary is to make flashcards of the words you encounter using your translator.
 You can use paper flashcards or, if you’re on the go, convenient flashcard apps.

-If you want to go beyond just increasing your vocabulary, there are tons of great language learning apps out there that will help you learn how to form sentences and understand them in context.
+If you want to go beyond just increasing your vocabulary, there are tons of great language-learning apps out there that will help you learn how to form sentences and understand them in context.

 Wherever you go in the world, simply making an effort to understand and be understood goes a long way.

-Learn from the translations that come out of your phone and your language learning apps.
+Learn from the translations that come out of your phone and your language-learning apps.
 Do your best to use them as a bridge to actual communication.
 That’s the key to an excellent journey!

 Enter your e-mail address to get your free PDF!